andreicioban/Blog-posts-Fullstack-JS/Javascript basic styleguide.md

-# Javascript basic styleguide
+# Javascript basic coding style guideline

 `Work in progress ...`

-This is one article from a series that covers all front end basic style guide:
+This post is part of the "Basic Frontend Coding Style Guide" which will cover all front end basic style guide, and some tools to help us with automation:

 * [HTML/CSS basic style guide](https://assist-software.net/blog)
 * Javascript basic styleguide